galihsukmana/customer_churn_ANN/README.md

 ## Contributing
 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request.
 Let's collaborate and make this project even better!

+## Deployment
+I have deployed my model in hugging face for final utilization.
+Lets try to check your condition!.
+Check out at this link : https://huggingface.co/spaces/galihsukmana/ML1_P1

 Thank you for visiting this repository!
 If you have any questions or feedback, please don't hesitate to reach out.